dionyziz/marabu-course/docs/protocol.md

 ## ChainTip

-This message, with type `chaintip`, is sent as a response to the `getchaintip` message, or it can be volunteer.
+This message, with type `chaintip`, is sent as a response to the `getchaintip` message, or it can be volunteered.
 It includes a single key called `blockid` with the blockid of the current tip.

 ```json